-Both employee and employer shall contribute on the mandatory social insurance and housing fund on the monthly basis.
+Both employee and employer shall contribute on the mandatory social insurance and housing fund on the monthly basis when hiring employees in China.
 The actual contribution percentage and base are determined by each city’s policy and will be adjusted annually.

 8. Ways to contribute the social benefits (mandatory benefits) of my employees in China.

-In China, you must first establish a company and then open a separate company social insurance and housing fund account.
+In China, you must first establish a company and then open a separate company social insurance and housing fund account so that you are able to hiring employees in China.
 After the company is established, After the company has been set up, you can contribute the benefits to the employees who have signed a contract with you.
 You can also outsource your employees’ payroll and benefits to a payroll vendor in China.

 9. Popular job portals in China for searching the candidates.